time2backup/time2backup/docs/command.md

-                           (no install, use local config files, meant to run from removable devices) -l, --log-level LEVEL      set a verbose and log level (ERROR|WARNING|INFO|DEBUG) -v, --verbose-level LEVEL  set a verbose and log level (ERROR|WARNING|INFO|DEBUG) -c, --config CONFIG_FILE   overwrite configuration with specific file -D, --debug                run in debug mode (all messages printed and logged) -V, --version              print version and quit
+                           (no install, use local config files, meant to run from removable devices) -l, --log-level LEVEL      set a verbose and log level (ERROR|WARNING|INFO|DEBUG) -v, --verbose-level LEVEL  set a verbose and log level (ERROR|WARNING|INFO|DEBUG) -c, --config CONFIG_DIR    load and save config in the specified directory -D, --debug                run in debug mode (all messages printed and logged) -V, --version              print version and quit
 -h, --help                 print help